agent220/origamirepetika/README.md

 I manage a lobit netlabel called [sub65 media](https://bbis.us/~newform/sub65/)

-I also manage an Internet radio program on [Mad Wasp Radio](https://MadWaspRadio.com) called [the lowdown](https://bbis.us/~newform/thelowdown/) which focuses on playing lobit music, but also plays pretty much anything sent in and/or found in the underground netlabel scene.
+I also manage an Internet radio program on [Mad Wasp Radio](https://MadWaspRadio.com) called [the lowdown](https://bbis.us/~newform/thelowdown/) which focuses on playing lobit music, but also plays pretty much anything sent in and/or found around the underground netlabel scene.